 Parts Degreasing by the Million

-When the solvent emissions regulations (SER) came into force on 31st October 2007, turned parts specialist, Tenable Screw Co Ltd, had already decided to take early measures to avoid potential fines by replacing a non-compliant Pero solvent degreasing machine with a new Pero V1 universal solvent parts degreasing machine from sole UK agent Kumi Solutions Ltd.
+When the solvent emissions regulations (SER) came into force on 31st October 2007, turned parts specialist, Tenable Screw Co Ltd, had already decided to take early measures to avoid potential fines by replacing a non-compliant Pero solvent degreasing machine with a new Universal solvent parts degreasing machine from sole UK agent Kumi Solutions Ltd.

 “This particular machine simply didn’t meet the emissions,” states Norman Runciman, facilities manager.
-“We have a number of Pero machines already and they perform really well, so it was a fairly natural choice to acquire the Pero V1 from Kumi Solutions as a replacement.”
+“We have a number of parts degreasing machines already and they perform really well, so it was a fairly natural choice to acquire another degreaser from Kumi Solutions as a replacement.”

 The SER restricts emissions from organic solvents to limit worker exposure and protect health.
 Companies failing to comply with the emission limits set under the SER will face investigation and possible prosecution by the Health and Safety Executive.
 Firms may also face increasing compensation claims for associated health problems from affected employees, as well as hefty fines.

-Pero Solvent systems reduce VOC emissions to below that of the incoming regulations and are in fact built to the tighter German laws, 31 BImSchV and 2 BImSchV.
+Moden solvent systems reduce VOC emissions to below that of the incoming regulations and are in fact built to the tighter German laws, 31 BImSchV and 2 BImSchV.
 All US and European emission regulations are surpassed.
-V Series machines from Pero work with the entire system under negative pressure (V standing for vacuum).
+The Vacuum Series machines work with the entire system under negative pressure (V standing for vacuum).